 While in the West it is usually referred to as “Bulgarian yoghurt”, in its homeland it is called sour milk (kiselo mlyako or “кисело мляко” in Cyrillic).
 Regardless of its name, this magical probiotic product comes with an impeccable ancestry – it is believed to have been known for around 4,000 years.

 It is certainly one of the things that make Bulgarians proud to call themselves Bulgarians.
 The country is not only credited to be the inventor but it also produces probably the healthiest yoghurt in the world – thanks mainly to the bacteria Lactobacillus native to the country.

 In 1905, Stamen Grigorov, a prominent Bulgarian physician and microbiologist, who was also the creator of the anti-tuberculosis vaccine, discovered the bacillus responsible for the existence of natural yoghurt.
-As a sign of recognition, the science community called it Lactobacillicus bulgaricus.
+As a sign of recognition, the science community called it Lactobacillus bulgaricus.

-Grigorov continued his research and found two more bacteria: Streptobacillus and Streptoccus thermophilus, which coexisted with Lactobacillus in perfect symbiosis.
+Grigorov continued his research and found two more bacteria: Streptobacillus and Streptococcus thermophilus, which coexisted with Lactobacillus in perfect symbiosis.
 In addition, he also discovered that these two bacteria do not form a part of the human intestinal microflora, but, when introduced to it, they bring many benefits.